Don’t Join the Opioid Epidemic. How Physical Therapy Can Help Ditch the Pain Meds.

 Physical Therapy: A Natural Treatment

 Since opioids mask the pain without treating its underlying cause, many people are choosing to forgo pain meds altogether in favor of a more natural treatment.
-Fortunately, physical therapy not only helps relieve pain, it addresses what is causing the pain in the first place.
+Fortunately, physical therapy not only helps relieve pain, but it also addresses what is causing the pain in the first place.
 A physical therapist is a highly trained medical professional, but he or she also is an expert in the science of movement.
 Through advanced diagnostic procedures, your physical therapist can uncover the source of your pain and find ways to address it for long-term health and mobility.
 Best of all, physical therapy is a drug-free way to manage chronic pain.

 Unintended Benefits of Physical Therapy